The Bankrate promise

-Building a well-diversified investment portfolio can be overwhelming.
-Target-date funds are popular because they simplify the process for participants, says Jean Young, senior research analyst at Vanguard’s Center for Investor Research.
+Building a well-diversified portfolio can be overwhelming for individuals who are not investing experts.
+Target-date funds are popular because they simplify the process for participants, says Jean Young, senior research associate at Vanguard Investment Strategy Group.

-Target-date funds, often a type of mutual fund, are thought of as “set it and forget it” investment options because after participants set their contribution from their paycheck and select the funds, the asset mix in the funds automatically adjusts, slowly becoming more conservative as participants get older and closer to retirement.
+Target-date funds, often a type of mutual fund, are a “set it and forget it” investment option.
+After participants set their contribution from their paycheck and select the funds, the asset mix in the funds automatically adjusts, slowly becoming more conservative as participants get older and closer to retirement.

 “That’s why target-date-funds are growing at Vanguard and all the major providers,” Young says.
 “It’s just simply easier for people.”